abolfazlnikahd/NFS/README.md

 1. ### POOL API's

     - ##### /polls
+        it will show you all your pools detail.
         <img src="Reademe_images/pooldetails.png" alt="Alt text" title="it will show your all pools detail">

     - ##### /pools/add